Arthi-chaud/Meelo/README.md

 You can find the known issues and the list of missing/upcoming features [here](https://github.com/Arthi-chaud/Meelo/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Front%20(Mobile)%22).

-🤫 An iOS app will be available through TestFlight soon.
-It lacks important features and still has many bugs.
-Check out [this issue](https://github.com/Arthi-chaud/Meelo/issues/1229) for more info.
+🤫 An alpha iOS app is being tested right now.
+Join the group of testers!
+More info [here](https://github.com/Arthi-chaud/Meelo/discussions/1533)

 ## :camera: Screenshots